plum-umd/redexer/README.md

 Build
 -----

-Note that on some machines, macs, for example, before building you need to set some arch specific flags.
-An export CFLAGS="-arch i386" or similar should work to solve strange linking problems from arch specific stat code.

-    $ ./configure

-It will generate ocamlutil/stat_stubs.c, which reflects your env.
-Then, make!
+To build redexer, just make!
 You can see redexer binary at the top level.

     $ make (clean)